mirkoruzic/pulumi/README.md

 Welcome to the Pulumi Cloud Infrastructure initiative.

-Pulumi offers a versatile SDK, compatible with a multitude of programming languages including Python, JavaScript, TypeScript, Go, and .NET.
+Pulumi offers a versatile SDK, compatible with a multitude of programming languages including Typescript, Java, Python, Go, and C#.

 While this breadth empowers developers to leverage their language of choice, in this specific project, i have decided to use Python as a primary language.
 Designed as an exemplary foundation, this project aims to serve as a pivotal starting point for enthusiasts venturing into infrastructure development with Pulumi on the AWS platform.